TheBrightMountain/AutoSetDNS/README.md

 ---

-## ⚠️ Caution: False Positive Detected
+## ⚠️ Attention: False Positive Detected

 Some antivirus engines like VirusTotal may flag the `AutoSetDNS.exe`, `Install.exe`, or `Uninstall.exe` files as potentially dangerous.
 These alerts are **false positives**.